Configuration Guide

 endpoint = "https://minio.example.com"

-allow_http = true # Set to true if using HTTP
+allow_http = "true" # Set to true if using HTTP

 Running ZeroFS